ForgeRock/forgeops/helm/openidm/README.md

 mounted on the OpenIDM container as a volume at runtime.
 This is an alternative to making an immutable Docker container with the configuration baked into the container.

-There are two modes of operation for this chart.
-A local mode designed to support development on a local Minikube instance, and a production mode for deployment to a multi-node Kubernetes cluster.

-In local mode, a path to your home directory is mounted on the container using Minikube and a "hostPath" volume type.
-Note that VirtualBox is recommended as the Minikube hypervisor, as it has more reliable mounting of user home directories.

-When the OpenIDM container runs, any changes made in the admin GUI are written back out to the configuration files in your local home directory.
-If this directory is kept under git control, you can track any configuration changes using git commands (git status, git diff).

-In production mode of operation, the configuration is pulled from a git repository.
-This works in a multi-node cluster, as each node in the cluster can pull the same configuration from git.
-In this mode of operation, the configuration is considered to be immutable once pulled from git.

 # Development Example

 Fork and clone the following example configuration: